A Rough Guide to the South of France : Top Things to Do in Cannes

 It's festival time again at Cannes-sur-Mer when the celluloid descendants of the Lumiere brothers disembark onto the coast of the South of France for the annual mix of parties, photo-shoots and business deals.

 The famous Film Festival is a must for the itinerary of the international thespians of the multiplex illuminations and communal popcorn jamboree.
 So for mere mortals on a package holiday it's one of the top things to do in Cannes, to come and soak up the atmosphere.

 The phenomenon of this annual event actually dates back to humble origins in 1946 when it was first held in the Casino Municipal.

 Tinsel Town in the Sun

-It had actually been announced back in 1939 but a certain planetary conflagration sponsored by Herr Hitler put things on hold for a while.
-The Wizard of Oz lost out to the Fuhrer of Berlin as the screening of the American entry that dark September was cancelled amongst the others.
+It had been announced back in 1939 but a certain planetary conflagration sponsored by a certain Herr Hitler put things on hold for a while.
+The Wizard of Oz lost out to the Fuhrer of Berlin as the screening of the American entry that dark September was cancelled among the others.

 Top 5 things to do in Cannes

 1. Walk in the footsteps and see the handprints of movie greats.

 2. Stroll along La Croisette among the jet-set and high fashion stores.

 3. Relax and sunbathe in soft sands beside the Mediterranean waters.

 4. Enjoy cordon bleu food & wine enjoyed al fesco in the Old Town.

 5. Visit the local islands and hear the story of the Man in the Iron Mask.

-Nowadays plenty of hustle among the bustle as the streets swarm with excited movie fans mingling with the tourists along the palm trees of the promenade and the balderdash of the bucket-shop alley of Rue Meynadier.
+Nowadays there is plenty of hustle among the bustle as the streets swarm with excited movie fans mingling with the tourists along the palm trees of the promenade and the balderdash of the bucket-shop alley of Rue Meynadier.

 But you can eat in the Rue Meynadier which also houses the covered market of the Marché Forville where you can buy flowers, fish, fruit and vegetables, meat and spices and more every morning 6 days a week.